Remember my first post here a year ago?

 Facebook writing, engagement depression, crazy algorithms turning user newsfeeds into a mess that seemed impossible for marketers to beat… and some tricks on Facebook writing to try for better reach and conversion.

-A year had gone.
+A year has gone.

+What are the rules of Facebook?
 Facebook algorithms are even crazier now.
 Experts like Jitendra Vaswani come up with alternative ways to stay on top of Facebook algorithms changes, as people don’t come to Facebook for words anymore.
 Our emotional intelligence is growing by leaps and bounds, so emotions are what users want to get from social media networks today.
 It appears that a positive emotional response to your social media content is the engine of your marketing success.

 With that in mind, we can assume that words themselves don’t trigger emotions from people, right?